Flixbox/MoreCondiments/readme.md

 - Allow use without VBE
 - Slight alcohol effect for blood wine
-- Meaty broth with cooked meat as byproduct
+- bones as an ingredient in broth, resulting in bone stuff as a byproduct
+- honeyed sauce